-The College Chapel has always been the focus of the school, and although it was founded by those who also founded the Anglican diocese of Christchurch, it has also never been exclusively Anglican in its acceptance of boys.
+The Chapel has long been at the heart of the campus and is an important focus of the school.
+But although College was founded by the same people who founded the Anglican diocese of Christchurch, it has never been exclusively Anglican in its outlook and acceptance of boys.
 The 1854 Deed of Foundation, by which the Church Property Trustees set up the College, included many of the early clergy and laity as members of the Board of Governors, or Fellows of the College.
 The first Warden of the College was George Augustus Selwyn, the first and only Bishop of New Zealand.
 When his diocese was divided, the position devolved to the first Bishop Henry John Chitty Harper, and then to all subsequent Bishops of the diocese.
 Worship in the Chapel is enhanced by the Chapel Choir.
 Boys have always been expected to contribute to the services of Morning and Evening Prayer and Holy Communion.
 Gradually a surpliced choir began to lead the music.
 At the time of Bishop’s Harper’s 50th wedding anniversary, which was celebrated in the College Chapel in 1879, a comment was made that the choir was nearly all made up of his 12 grandsons.

 Harper’s sons and grandsons were among the first boys to be awarded scholarships for their education at Christ’s College.
-The Canterbury Association planned that one third of the sale of the lands in the Canterbury Settlement would be set aside for religious and educational purposes, and others who shared their aims and ideals collected, donated and willed money over many years to create endowments for the College.
+The Canterbury Association planned that one third of the sale of the lands in the Canterbury Settlement would be set aside for religious and educational purposes, and others who shared their aims and ideals collected, donated and willed money over many years to create endowments for College.

 The one scholarship which has survived with its original name since that early period was founded by Maria Somes, second wife of Joseph Somes, one time director of the New Zealand Company.
 She was entitled, by the purchase of a land order, to 50 rural acres in Lyttelton and either a quarter acre section in Lyttelton or a half acre in Christchurch.
 She chose the former and the investments associated with this land continue to provide scholarships and exhibitions.